CascadingCascade/Cassidy-Guides/Pointers in C.md

-# What is a pointer?
+# What is a Pointer?
 Most sources out there will tell you something like this:

 "A pointer is a variable that stores an address."